jonathanSimonney/blog-third-year/README.md

 generate the database with
 `php bin/console doctrine:schema:update --force`

-and load some dummy dta in it with `php bin/console doctrine:fixtures:load`
+and load some dummy data in it with `php bin/console doctrine:fixtures:load`

 ## admin user
 The automatically generated admin user has the email `admin@gmail.com` and the password `password`

+## other default user
+An author is also automatically generated, with some articles written, and some commentary written on his article.

+there is :

+- an author whose email is : `author@gmail.com`
+- two simple users (who commented or not), whose emails are : `commenter@gmail.com` and `stalker@gmail.com`

+All users have the same password : `password`
 ## assets setup
 Since this project uses encore, don't forget to run `yarn encore dev` (if you're in a development environment) or `yarn encore production` (if you're in a production environment)